chemle/emle-engine/README.md

 using the `--parm7` command-line argument, or via the `EMLE_PARM7` environment variable.

+(Adding support for an additional backend is as simple as adding a new method to the `EMLECalculator` that performs the desired caculation, returning the energy in Hartree as a float along with the gradients in units of Hartree / Bohr as a `numpy.ndarray`.)

 ## Delta-learning corrections

 We also support the use [Rascal](https://github.com/lab-cosmo/librascal)